 If you want a hedge to create a garden room, or screen the neighbors, consider taller berry-producing shrubs.
 Or, raspberry or blackberry varieties with naturally standing or erect, long canes.
 Consider their ultimate height.
 They can be trimmed, but look best, and produce the most fruit, if allowed to grow to their natural height.
 Most are deciduous; if privacy is critical, combine with evergreen shrubs.
 These are delicious:

 As an “I’m so elegant” espalier on a fence, wall, or trellis

-Low growing edibles such as strawberries and some lingonberries and blueberries can fill in spaces under open-canopy trees and sunny shrubs, grow along walkways and front flower bed.
+Low growing edibles such as strawberries and some lingonberries and blueberries can fill in spaces.
+Especially under open-canopy trees and sunny shrubs, grow along walkways and front flower bed.
 Unlike woody herbs (also excellent edible groundcovers) most edible fruiting plants cannot withstand foot traffic.
 Plant them where they’ll be protected.
 Here are few to consider:

 As a portable feast outside the kitchen door

 Grabbing a handful of berries to toss into your morning cereal should be a right, not a privilege!
 The newest hybrids are compact, low-to-medium height shrubs that produce a sizeable crop of full-sized berries.
 Many produce more than one crop in a season.
 They're ideal for containers which can be placed in sunny spots near the house.
 In container 24" or larger, try mixing with perennials or compact roses.
 Try these: